-The proposed development achieves the objectives of the height development standard and the land use zone objectives despite the technical non-compliance.
+The proposed development achieves the objectives of the development standard and the land use zone objectives despite the technical non-compliance.

 There is no material impact or benefit associated with strict adherence to the development standard and there is no compelling reason or public benefit derived from maintenance of the standard.
+Conversely, the proposed development ensures that overall a higher degree of overall solar access can be achieved compared to a compliant development.